orbitalflower/orbitalflower.github.io/_posts/2017-12-19-gary-gygax-quotes.md

 title: "Gary Gygax quotes"
 categories: rpg people
 updated: 2018-03-03
+description: "A selection of quotes by Dungeons & Dragons co-creator Gary Gygax."
 ---

 The following is a selection of quotes by Gary Gygax, creator of _Dungeons &